zaphosting/docs/docs/palworld-server-modding.md

-## Step 4: Launch Palworld & Connect to server
+## Launch Palworld & Connect to server

 You will now be able to connect to your Palworld Server and enjoy the experience with a bunch of new mods.
 Use our dedicated [Connect to Server](palworld-connect.md) guide if you require assistance with connecting to your server.